Bhakra Dam

 Bhakra Nangal Dam is a concrete gravity dam on the Satluj River in Bhakra Village in Bilaspur district, Himachal Pradesh in northern India.
 The dam forms the Gobind Sagar reservoir.
 Nangal Dam is another dam at Nangal in Punjab downstream of Bhakra Dam.
 However, sometimes both the dams together are called Bhakra-Nangal Dam though they are two separate dams.
 It is the second tallest dam in Asia.

 The dam is located at a gorge near the (now submerged) upstream Bhakra village in Bilaspur district of Himachal Pradesh and is of height 226 m.
 The length of the dam (measured from the road above it) is 518.25 m and the width is 9.1 m.
 Its reservoir known as "Gobind Sagar" stores up to 9.34 billion cubic metres of water.
 The 90 km long reservoir created by the Bhakra Dam is spread over an area of 168.35 km^{2}.
 In terms of storage of water, it is the third largest reservoir in India, the first being Indira Sagar dam in Madhya Pradesh with capacity of 12.22 billion cubic meters and the second being Nagarjunasagar Dam in Telangana.

-Sir Chhotu Ram is regarded as father of Bakhra Dam.
+Sir Chhotu Ram is regarded as the father of Bakhra Dam.
 He conceptualised the idea of this dam in early 1923.